lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 ## Observations

-### Overloading existing functions
+### Overloading internal functions

-Some hardware will not allow the extension of exiting functions with a different signature.
-For maximum portability, a function's name should never match an existing function.
+Some hardware will not allow the extension of internal functions with a different signature.
+For maximum portability, a function's name should never match an internal function.

 For instance, the following code (which attempts to create a new version of `mod` to work with only `int`s) will not work on all systems: